-When extracting data from these different formats, we focused on two aspects that existing studies have largely overlooked.
-First, instead of measuring board expertise in the aggregate, we broke down the data into individual director attributes.
-Second, instead of focusing on traditional skill sets such as financial and industry-specific expertise, we focused on five new types of ESG expertise: "safety," "technological/cyber/AI," "environmental," "DEI," and general "ESG" expertise.82 There already exist studies that document the prevalence of "traditional" skills such as finance or leadership.83 Our aim was to study how companies are reconfiguring their boards to respond to today's pressures to add new, ESG-related expertise.
+in the aggregate, we broke down the data into individual director attributes.
+Second, instead of focusing on traditional skill sets such as financial and industry-specific expertise, we focused on five new types of ESG expertise: "safety," "technological/cyber/AI," "environmental," "DEI," and general "ESG" expertise.
+83 There already exist studies that document the prevalence of "traditional" skills such as finance or leadership.
+84 Our aim was to study how companies are reconfiguring their boards to respond to today's pressures to add new, ESG-related expertise.

 To provide context and highlight the dynamics behind the observable changes, we also conducted interviews with board members and search consultants.
 Appendix B lists our interviews.
 For each interview, we retain copies of the full transcript or detailed notes, with personal details removed.
 All our interviewees had experience in picking candidates to serve on boards.
 They served on or consulted with boards of companies ranging from giant Fortune 500 companies to smaller Russell 3000 companies.
-Our sampling of interviewees was largely based on the "snowballing" technique, starting from referrals from executives at organizational consulting firms, and asking each interviewee to refer us to others.84
+Our sampling of interviewees was largely based on the "snowballing" technique, starting from referrals from executives at organizational consulting firms, and asking each interviewee to refer us to others.85

-Using the qualitative methodology of interviews is especially conducive to understanding complex, nuanced issues such as the director selection process, and how individual director attributes affect board effectiveness.85 Previous attempts to study boards have usually focused solely on observable structural aspects, thereby underplaying the importance of board dynamics and decision-making processes and norms.
-By contrast, semi-structured conversations with board members and consultants can provide insight into the intricacies that are often overlooked in quantitative studies.86
+Using the qualitative methodology of interviews is especially conducive to understanding complex, nuanced issues such as the director selection process, and how individual director attributes affect board effectiveness.
+Reprevious attempts to study boards have usually focused solely on observable structural aspects, thereby underplaying the importance of board dynamics and decision-making processes and norms.
+By contrast, semi-structured conversations with board members and consultants can provide insight into the intricacies that are often overlooked in quantitative studies.
+The iterative nature of interviews allowed us to probe deeper into specific themes that we did not anticipate, and to test the new hypotheses by rereading company disclosures and practitioner surveys.
+To be sure, the interview method has sharp limitations, such as the participant's willingness to be candid.
+And our snowball sampling may lead to a biased sample of interviewees.
+We acknowledge these limitations but note that the role of interviews here is limited to providing context to the statistical data.
+In other words, our methodology is based on triangulating multiple theoretical and empirical materials.